owniz/OzComicReader/README.md

 # Oz Comic Reader
 A Simple Comic Reader for Android.
-(Working)